 Then I happened unexpectedly upon the exit for my destination.
 I was heading toward the site of the Sand Creek Massacre.
 I was going to offer prayers for the Cheyenne and Arapaho who had been so ruthlessly and senselessly killed about 150 years ago.
 As I turned down the small road named after their peaceful leader, Chief White Antelope, I marveled at the beauty of sunflowers and other prairie flowers and grasses spreading out around me in all directions.
 How very interesting that a place that had seen so much indiscriminate killing was now thriving with life!
 I’m quite sure this was due to the fact that the land had been set aside as a historic monument.
 Human residents and their not-so-benign activities were not in evidence.

 After noticing the proliferation of flowers I was delighted to see insects darting about in front of my car.
-This used to be quite a common sight, but as more and more homeowners and farmers, not to mention state departments of transportation, have begun to routinely use weedkillers and pesticides, the insects have begun to disappear.
+This used to be quite a common sight, as many of us may remember from our childhood, but as more and more homeowners and farmers, not to mention state departments of transportation, have begun to routinely use weedkillers and pesticides, the insects have begun to disappear.
 Some people will not consider this a great loss until they realize that the butterflies and fireflies are also dying, as well as the pollinating bees and the many birds that feed upon insects.